afnog/afnog.github.io/sse/crypto/presentation.md

 * it is infeasible to find a message that has a given hash
 * it is infeasible to modify a message without changing its hash
 * it is infeasible to find two different messages with the same hash

 ---

+## Hash Exercise

+Example hash function:

+* Add up all the letters and digits in the message (A=1, B=2, etc)

+The exercise:

+* Write a short message to a partner
+* Compute the hash
+* Give the message and hash to your partner to verify

+---

+## Hash Analysis

+Does this hash function meet our ideal properties?

+1. it is easy to compute the hash value for any given message
+2. it is infeasible to find a message that has a given hash
+3. it is infeasible to modify a message without changing its hash
+4. it is infeasible to find two different messages with the same hash

+--

+Not really!

+1. Easy to compute.
+2. Easy to find another message with the same hash (string of 1s)
+3. Easy to modify a message without changing its hash (rearrange the letters)

+---